 Welcome

-Trained in Internal Family Systems (IFS) by founder Dr. Richard Schwartz, she integrates a trauma-informed, relational approach with a polyvagal lens that emphasizes safety and nervous system healing.
+Trained in Internal Family Systems (IFS) by founder Dr. Richard Schwartz, she integrates a trauma-informed, relational approach with a Polyvagal lens that emphasizes safety, nervous system healing, and sustainable change.

 About

-If something here feels like it clicks, you’re welcome to book a free 20-minute call with Julia—just a chance to talk and see if it feels like a good fit.
+If something here resonates with you, click the link below to schedule a complimentary consultation call — a chance to connect and see if it feels like a good fit.

 Licensed Psychotherapist, LMHC, LCPC